ScottLogic/blog/_posts/2021-06-24-types-vs-interfaces.md

 title: 'TypeScript: Interfaces or Types.
 What’s the Difference?'
 date: 2021-06-24 00:00:00 Z
 categories:
-- pburgess
 - Tech
 tags:
 - TypeScript
 author: pburgess
 layout: default_post
 summary: When first using TypeScript you get presented with a choice, do I represent that with an interface or a type alias?
 In this article I explain the differences and why and when you should choose one over the other.
 ---

 When I first started using TypeScript I was presented with a conundrum.
 I could declare a type like this: